 Now we have to live with the consequences of that shameful record….
 Events have come to a sorry pass when we have to assure the Kremlin of our willingness to adhere to civilized norms.
 In the future and for all time, we must try harder to live up to those ideals that made this country an exemplar to the world.

 Big words, difficult concepts.
 Sadistic?
 Shameful?
 Ain’t no way the Leesburg Daily Commercial would ever use that kind of language – or display that much knowledge of our country’s behavior.
 This is the kind of stuff that we write; if the Daily Commercial did this we could spend more time doing things that matter, like walking the dog.
-When cartoonist and editorial-board member Gene Packwood – a talented artist who has shown some signs of intelligence in domestic politics – displays a complete failure of courage and independence by echoing the establishment’s charge that Edward Snowden is a traitor, then we know where the editors stand: in the wrong place, as usual.
+When cartoonist and editorial-board member Gene Packwood – a talented artist who has demonstrated intelligence in domestic politics – merely echoes the establishment’s charge that Edward Snowden is a traitor, then we know where the editors stand: in the wrong place, as usual.

 The best we can say about these people is that they are simply morons who don’t know what they are doing.
 Russ Sloan, the Daily Commercial‘s in-house propagandist for the 1%, indicated the level of incompetence that prevails on Leesburg’s Main Street when he lambasted the entire Scripps Howard News Service for a column that was penned by McFeatters, treating the work of one man as the consensus opinion of the entire service.
 In that case, Sloan was tripped up by (and too lazy to look beyond) the newspaper’s failure to identify individual authors appearing under the rubric of “A VOICE.”
 But in this case, again at best, we see a shocking level of intellectual slovenliness exhibited by the editors themselves, compounded by contempt for a readership that is expected to care as little as they do about where an opinion piece originates.